theparanoidtimes/mailboxtaskexecutor/README.md

 boolean result = executor.isThereRemainingEmails();
 ```

-This methods provides a extendible handling mechanism for each e-mail in the
+This methods provides a extensible handling mechanism for each e-mail in the
 folder.
 It executes the specified handler task on each e-mail.
 If
 ```retrieveSeenEmails``` is ```true```, seen e-mails will be also processed.
 If
 ```deleteAfterRetrieval``` is ```true``` than all processed e-mails will be marked